Go Back

 Preparing the Vegetables

-• Peel the aubergines in stripes to create a zebra pattern and slice them in 1 cm thickness.
+• Peel the eggplants in stripes to create a zebra pattern and slice them in ½ inches (1 cm) slices.

-• Peel the potatoes and slice them slightly thinner than the aubergines.
+• Peel the potatoes and slice them slightly thinner than the eggplants.

 • Place a pan on high heat and add some oil.